ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-to-pwa.md

 </amp-install-serviceworker>
 [/sourcecode]

-Secondly, in the service worker’s installation step, cache any resources that the PWA will need:
+Ultimately, in the service worker’s installation step, cache any resources that the PWA will need:

 [sourcecode:javascript]
 var CACHE_NAME = 'my-site-cache-v1';